Recursived/Python-mini-project/README.md

 ## Games

 Here are the name of the implemented games :
-- Tron
+- Tron + add-on
 - PacMan
-- Tic Tac Toe + Puissance 4
+- Tic Tac Toe